-The Lord be with you And with thy spirit
+The Lord be with you.
+And with thy spirit.

-Let us pray
+Let us pray.

-Lord, have mercy upon us Christ, have mercy upon us Lord, have mercy upon us
+Lord, have mercy upon us.
+Christ, have mercy upon us.
+Lord, have mercy upon us.

-Our Father who art in heaven

-Hallowed be Thy name

-Thy kingdom come

-Thy will be done on earth as it is in heaven

-Give us this day our daily bread

-and forgive us our trespasses

-as we forgive those who trespass against us

-and lead us not into temptation

-but deliver us from evil

-for Thine is the kingdom, and the power

-and the glory, for ever and ever.
+Our Father, which art in heaven, hallowed be thy name; thy kingdom come; thy will be done, on earth as it is in heaven.
+Give us this day our daily bread.
+And forgive us our trespasses as we forgive them that trespass against us.
+And lead us not into temptation; but deliver us from evil.

+O Lord, shew thy mercy upon us.
+And grant us thy salvation.

+O Lord, save the Queen.
+And mercifully hear us when we call upon thee.
 Amen

-O Lord, show thy mercy upon us

-And grant us thy salvation

-O Lord, save the Queen

-And mercifully hear us when we call upon thee

-Endue thy ministers with righteousness And make thy chosen people joyful
+Endue thy ministers with righteousness.
+And make thy chosen people joyful.

-O Lord, save thy people

-And bless thine in heritance.
+O Lord, save thy people.
+And bless thine inheritance.

-Give peace in our time, O Lord Because there is none other that fighteth for us, but only thou, O God.
+Give peace in our time, O Lord.
+Because there is none other that fighteth for us, but only thou, O God.

-O God, make clean our hearts within us And take not thy Holy Spirit from us.
+O God, make clean our hearts within us.
+And take not thy Holy Spirit from us.

-Anthem - Os Justi
+Anthem: Os justi